-When did you built your first miniature guitar?
+When did you build your first miniature guitar?

 Thierry: The first ugly ones were made in 1983.
 I was 13 years old, and I decided to make the whole KISS lineup on stage.
 It was very different from making a regular model kit – the basic material, KISS, was enough interesting for me.

-Later in the early 90’s, when my models became better and looked closer to the original, I decided to try and meet the artists that I personally loved – some french and some american.
-People usually thought that my models were unusual, and some of them even thought it was funny – but it all worked in my favor since it helped me get through to the artists.
-I met Nuno Bettencourt, Bruce Springsteen, KISS (most of the past and present members), Lenny Kravitz, Aerosmith, Texas (scottish band), Joe Satriani, Slash, Dave Stewart (from Eurythmics), The Scorpions and some french artists.
+Later in the early 90’s, when my models became better and looked closer to the original, I decided to try and meet the artists that I personally loved – some French and some American.
+People usually thought that my models were unusual, and some of them even though it was funny – but it all worked in my favor since it helped me get through to the artists.
+I met Nuno Bettencourt, Bruce Springsteen, KISS (most of the past and present members), Lenny Kravitz, Aerosmith, Texas (Scottish band), Joe Satriani, Slash, Dave Stewart (from Eurythmics), The Scorpions and some French artists.